ibm-cloud-docs/speech-to-text/language-resource.md

 #### Parsing of Brazilian Portuguese, Dutch, English, French, German, Italian, and Spanish
 {: #corpusLanguages}

-The following descriptions apply to Brazilian Portuguese, Dutch, English (all dialects), French, German, Italian, and Spanish (all dialects).
+The following descriptions apply to all dialects of Brazilian Portuguese, Dutch, English, French, German, Italian, and Spanish.

 -   Converts numbers to their equivalent words.
 Table 1 shows some examples.